khushn/shakesearch/README.md

 ## What was added by Me

+Link to deployed Heroku app: https://khush-shakesearch.herokuapp.com/ Sample searches to try:
+Edward thy son, that now is Prince of Wales
+Sonnet
+Hamlet

 Main stuff

 1. Title reading and indexing - For displaying in searches, if search text from withing a title